Skip to main content

 Memorandum of understanding on data exchange

-Supranational and national risk assessment
+Supranational risk assessment

-• Supranational risk assessment - The European Commission drafted a supranational risk assessment report in connection with the risks of money laundering and terrorist financing that affect the internal market and that concern cross-border activities.
+The European Commission drafted a supranational risk assessment report in connection with the risks of money laundering and terrorist financing that affect the internal market and that concern cross-border activities.
 The risks of money laundering and terrorist financing that the EU could face were analysed in that report, while the comprehensive handling of those risks was also proposed.

-• National risk assessment - Based on the first recommendation of the FATF regarding the prevention of money laundering and terrorist financing, countries must implement a national risk assessment.
+Based on the first recommendation of the FATF regarding the prevention of money laundering and terrorist financing, countries must implement a national risk assessment.
 Based on an analysis of several sources of data, they must define areas of increased risk for money laundering and terrorist financing, verify whether their system for preventing money laundering and terrorist financing take sufficient account of that risk, and demand that financial and non-financial institutions and independent non-financial activities and professions identify and assess risk, and define measures for the mitigation thereof.